Sudbury Indie Cinema Co-op

 The Sudbury Indie Cinema Co-op is an organization based in Sudbury, Ontario, which operates the city's first dedicated repertory and art film movie theatre.

-The organization's executive director is Beth Mairs, a filmmaker and former adventure tourism entrepreneur.
+The organization's founder and executive director is Beth Mairs, a filmmaker and former adventure tourism entrepreneur.
+She was also the New Democratic Party candidate for the Sudbury electoral district in the 2019 Canadian federal election.

 History

 The organization was founded in 2013, as a project to take over and relaunch the movie theatres in the downtown Rainbow Centre Mall after the mall owners announced that they would be closed.
-Although the committee initially failed to reach a deal, they subsequently announced plans to launch their own theatre in the former gymnasium of the closed St. Louis de Gonzague elementary school on Mackenzie Street, concurrently with the school's planned redevelopment as a residential condominium.
+Although the committee initially failed to reach a deal, they subsequently announced plans to launch their own theatre in the former gymnasium of the closed Saint-Louis-de-Gonzague elementary school on Mackenzie Street, concurrently with the school's planned redevelopment as a residential condominium.

 As they worked to secure funding for the redevelopment of the Mackenzie Street venue, the committee began organizing screenings at various venues throughout the city, including Sudbury Secondary School, the Greater Sudbury Public Library, the Sudbury Theatre Centre and the Fraser Auditorium at Laurentian University.
 After Imagine Cinemas acquired and reopened the Rainbow Centre theatre as the Downtown Movie Lounge in 2016, the co-op also screened some films there, but continued to work toward opening the Mackenzie Street facility rather than relying on the Downtown Movie Lounge as its permanent venue.

 The Mackenzie Street facility opened in February 2019, with its first public event being that year's edition of the Junction North International Documentary Film Festival, although the facility still only had temporary bleacher seating at the time as its permanent seats had not yet been installed.
 Once the installation of the permanent seating had been completed, an official opening ceremony followed in June with a ribbon-cutting ceremony presided over by Sudbury mayor Brian Bigger.

 During the COVID-19 pandemic, the organization closed its theatre to public screenings, but partnered with the virtual cinema initiatives of Film Movement and Kino Lorber to continue operations.
 The theatre reopened in August 2020, with social distancing, capacity restrictions and masking policies in place.
 Around the same time, they also reached out to begin offering their theatre as a venue for fundraisers and special events for other arts and cultural organizations in the city.
 The theatre then underwent another brief COVID-related shutdown over the winter of 2021, before fully reopening in February; however, due to continued issues in the film distribution ecosystem, it operated only on a part-time schedule through the first half of 2021, until returning to full-time daily programming in August.